Charles Frederick Worth: Early career

 In 1846, Charles Frederick Worth moved to Paris.
 He arrived there speaking no French and with £5 in his pocket.
 By the time his mother Ann Worth died in Highgate, London, in 1852, Worth was a sales assistant at Gagelin-Opigez & Cie, a prestigious Parisian firm that sold silk fabrics to the court dressmakers, also supplying cashmere shawls (then a ubiquitous accessory) and ready-made mantles.
 It was here that he met Marie Vernet, who became his wife in 1851.

 Worth began sewing dresses to complement the shawls at Gagelin.
 Initially, these were simple designs, but his expert tailoring caught the eye of the store's clients.
 Eventually, Gagelin granted Worth permission to open a dress department, his first official entrance into the dressmaking world.
 A 1958 article in The Times published shortly before a centenary exhibition in London to mark the opening of his Paris fashion house noted that the ambitious Englishman's ideas were almost too much for his employers: "The young Worth, full of ideas, was having such a success at Gagelin's that it was felt necessary to restrain his rashness".
 His obituary, written by a Paris correspondent for The Times explained this comment in somewhat more detail, saying that he was refused a share in the Gagelin business, even though he had extended its activities into making up, rather than just selling, garments.
-He had also helped build the company's international reputation by exhibiting prize-winning designs to both The Great Exhibition of 1851 in London and the Exposition Universelle in Paris four years later.
+He had also helped build the company's international reputation by exhibiting prize-winning designs at both The Great Exhibition of 1851 in London and the Exposition Universelle in Paris four years later.
 At the Paris exposition he had displayed a white silk court train embroidered in gold.

 With a wife and two sons, Gaston Lucien (1853) and Jean Philippe (1856), Worth was eager to establish himself.
 By this stage, he was a known name.
 He acquired a young Swedish business partner, Otto Gustaf Bobergh, and in 1858 the duo set up in business at 7 rue de la Paix, naming the establishment Worth and Bobergh.
 Marie Vernet Worth played a key role from the start, both in the selling of the clothes and in introducing many new customers.